Kelechi-Okorie/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-File 3-add_nodeint_ent.c - A program that adds node at the end of a list File 4-free_listint.c - A program that frees a list File 5-free_listint2.c - A program that frees a list
+File 3-add_nodeint_ent.c - A program that adds node at the end of a list File 4-free_listint.c - A program that frees a list File 5-free_listint2.c - A program that frees a list File 6-pop_listint.c - A program that deletes head node